mattorp/syn-games/README.md

 ### Show score

+Use snap_syn.py -- which currently counts the white+black (player 1) pixels and compares them with all other colors (player 2).
+In this game mode, the players fight to clear or fill the screen with color.
+This is just one of many ways to get the score from a game.

 #### Using btt

 [BetterTouchTool](https://folivora.ai)

 Note that this can be unstable!
 But it allows some nice functionality. see [btt.js](btt.js)

 ## Examples